Support CFR

 Norman E. Alexander (Alexander Family)

 Norman E. Alexander was an illustrious businessman and philanthropist whose remarkable career spanned seven decades.
 In 1954, he purchased Ampacet Corp.—then a small plastics recycler—and built it into one of the world’s largest color and additive concentrate makers.
-When he died in 2006, Mr. Alexander was executive chairman of Sequa Corporation, a $2 billion global conglomerate that he led for over 50 years, making him one of the longest-tenured chief executives in American industrial history.
+When he died in 2006, Mr. Alexander was executive chairman of Sequa Corporation, a $2 billion global conglomerate that he led for more than fifty years, making him one of the longest-tenured chief executives in American industrial history.

 Mr. Alexander nurtured a deep, lifelong relationship with Columbia University and Columbia Law School, where he graduated in 1934 and 1936, respectively.
 He was a member of the board of visitors of Columbia Law School and the board of Columbia/Barnard Hillel, where he established the Alexander Program Center for Jewish Life.
 In recognition of his distinguished professional achievements, Mr. Alexander was awarded the 1985 John Jay Award, and in 2008 Columbia Law School established the Norman E. Alexander Scholarships in his honor.
 Two years later, Columbia Libraries founded the Norman E. Alexander Library for Jewish Studies.